open/close all folders

 - Retcon: To explain Romana's regeneration in the main series.

 A terrorist group.
-Perhaps a little on the progressive end of the political spectrum.
+Perhaps a little too far on the progressive end of the political spectrum.